 All of this propaganda exists to portray Sulyvahn as the unquestionably legitimate representative of Allfather Gwyndolin.
 The pope wouldn’t be able to radically change church doctrine — elements core to the faith such as the sanctity of fire had too long been ingrained as common sense; okaying the open practice of the Dark arts or similar heresies would dispel any image of legitimacy.
 But, he would be able to rule with an iron fist, imprisoning or executing “apostates” that didn’t recognize his authority and abusing his power to its limit.
 And the tyrant has neglected his domain in the meantime.
 Flowers, vines, and weeds have overgrown into the streets between the stones and across the walls of buildings, some even blocking entrance to a few apparently, and rather ominously, vacant houses.
 Even Gwyndolin’s manor has suffered the same overgrowth at its doorway as the Church of Yorshka.
 Despite the Silver Knights’ belief that the royalty still reign, no royal has actually lived at the manor for some time, all of them confined elsewhere or having left to be the Pontiff’s servant.

-While Yorshka can ring her brother’s gift bell to assuage her loneliness, Sulyvahn’s tyranny has nevertheless made life miserable for every Irithyllian.
+While Yorshka rings her brother’s gift bell to assuage her loneliness, Sulyvahn’s tyranny has made life miserable for every other Irithyllian.
 This is why traits indicative of divine heritage is considered an ill omen.
 The Boreal Valley’s policy for identifying and collecting divine blood has continued, but no one wants to be an aristocrat under the watchful eyes of the Pontiff.
 This would also imply that rumors of Sulyvahn’s terror has reached beyond the valley — those cows fed to the giant prisoner have to be coming from somewhere, and a merchant might readily question what his cattle are being used for.
 In this way, trade has probably leaked rumors of every aspect of Irithyll’s current administration, none likely to inspire someone to move there of their own volition.

 But even so, the Kingdom of Lothric under King Oceiros continued to maintain good relations with its legendary neighbor in spite of Sulyvahn’s coup.
 Its currency can be found circulating within Irithyll, evidence of continued trade.
 Greirat’s Boreal Valley expedition comes back with items related to Lothric knights and scholars, evidence of diplomatic visits.
 And finally, Lothric warriors can be seen meditating toward Archdragon Peak from a terrace at Irithyll Dungeon, evidence of trust — enough for Sulyvahn to permit them regular passage past his most horrifying secrets.
 These continued friendly interactions between neighboring countries are unsurprising.